 Use the Surface Dock efficiently

-The Dock has two miniDisplayPorts (mDP) which support three screens.
+The Dock has two miniDisplayPorts (mDP), which support three screens.
 This allows you to perform multiple actions.
 For instance, you can check your emails in Outlook, take notes in OneNote, and attend a Skype meeting without having to switch screens.

-The other ports available allow a user to connect his keyboard, mouse, Ethernet cable and even external hard drive.
+The other ports allow a user to connect his keyboard, mouse, Ethernet cable and even external hard drive.
 The added capability of USB 3.0 ports makes the process of transferring files a breeze since the data transfer rates in USB 3.0 ports are up to 10x faster than on USB 2.0 ports.

 Each USB port cut into Surface Dock has 7.5W of charging power, sufficient for giving life to your cell phone and other accessories.
 The best way to kill boredom is by watching movies.
 You can connect your TV through a miniDisplayPort of Surface Dock to HDMI adapter and get a life-like experience on a big screen.
-Moreover, there’s an audio jack for headphones or speakers for instantly transforming your living room into a home theater.
+Moreover, there’s an audio jack for headphones or speakers for instantly transform your living room into a home theater.

 The Dock intends to make your life simpler.
 How?
 No need to plug and unplug cables every single time.
 Simply, plug in all your cables – miniDisplayPort (x2), Ethernet, USB (x4), power, and audio in your Surface Dock – and never deal with them again.
-To transform your Surface into a TV screen by connecting the single SurfaceConnect cable into the SurfaceConnect port and you are ready to go.
+To transform your Surface into a TV screen by connecting the single SurfaceConnect cable into the SurfaceConnect port, and you are ready to go.